RoccamenaEngineer/ros_tello_planning/README.md

-# ros_tello_planning
+# ROS Tello Planning
-Collection of packages used for planning modules for DJI Tello drone
+Collection of packages used for 3D planning modules for DJI Tello drone